 The Jupiter String Quartet, formed in 2001, is a particularly intimate group, consisting of violinists Nelson Lee and Megan Freivogel, violist Liz Freivogel (older sister of Meg), and cellist Daniel McDonough (husband of Meg, brother-in-law of Liz).
-As they enter their second decade of making music together, their tightly knit ensemble has firmly established itself as an important voice in the world of chamber music.
-In addition to their performing career, the Jupiters have joined the faculty of the University of Illinois as String Quartet-in-Residence.
-They also hold visiting faculty residencies at Oberlin Conservatory and Adelphi University, and have engaged in a multi-year residency at Atlanta’s beautiful Spivey Hall.
+As they enter their 12th year of making music together, this tightly knit ensemble has firmly established itself as an important voice in the world of chamber music.
+The Jupiters were thrilled to join the faculty of the University of Illinois as string quartet-in-residence last year.

 The Jupiters have been fortunate to receive several chamber music honors over the course of their career.
-In 2008 they earned an Avery Fisher Career Grant and, in 2007, Chamber Music America awarded them the Cleveland Quartet Award.
-Before that, the Jupiters won first prize in the Banff International String Quartet Competition (where they also received the Szekely Prize for best performance of a Beethoven quartet), and grand prize in the Fischoff National Chamber Music Competition.
+In 2008 they were awarded an Avery Fisher Career Grant and, in 2007, they were given the Cleveland Quartet Award from Chamber Music America.
+Previously, the Jupiters were awarded first prize in the Banff International String Quartet Competition (where they also received the Szekely Prize for best performance of a Beethoven quartet), and grand prize in the Fischoff National Chamber Music Competition.
 The quartet’s career began to take off after being selected in the Young Concert Artists International auditions in 2005.
 From 2007 to 2010, the quartet was a member of Chamber Music Society Two and, in 2009, they received a grant from the Fromm Foundation to commission a new quartet from Dan Visconti for a CMS performance at Alice Tully Hall.

-The Jupiters feel great indebtedness to the wise instruction of members of the Takacs and Cleveland Quartets, who guided them through the early years of their development as an ensemble.
 The quartet chose its name because Jupiter was the most prominent planet in the night sky at the time of its formation and the astrological symbol for Jupiter resembles the number four.
 The Jupiter Quartet is managed by Bill Capone of the Arts Management Group.